 The London Stock Exchange’s Main Market can trace its roots to the coffee houses of London back in the17th century.
 Over the centuries it has developed into one of the world’s most important stock markets, offering companies in the UK and around the world the opportunity to raise significant development capital even in the most challenging financial climates.
 The Main Market has 2 forms of listing; a Premium Listing or a Standard Listing.

 A Premium Listing means that a company must meet standards that are over and above (often described as ‘super-equivalent’) those set forth in the EU legislation, including the UK’s corporate governance code

-By meeting the higher standards of a Premier Listing, companies benefit from having access to a great spread of investors.
-They may also benefit from the higher profile a Premium Listing brings, which in turn may lead to lower costs involved in fundraisings and enhanced valuation multiples
+By meeting the higher standards of a Premium Listing, companies benefit from having access to a great spread of investors.
+They may also benefit from the higher profile a Premium Listing brings, which in turn may lead to lower costs involved in fundraisings and enhanced valuation multiples.

 To achieve a standard listing a company has only to meet the requirements set by EU legislation.
 In terms of overall regulation and compliance, this is more relaxed than a Premium Listing for both admission criteria to the market and also for on-going obligations.

 Standard Listings cover Depositary Receipts (‘DRs’) as well as a range of other securities, including fixed-income.
 Overseas companies are more likely to favour a Standard Listing and issue Depositary Receipts.

 Pre-IPO preparation is often the key to a successful flotation and fundraising.
 Begin the process with a feasibility exercise before preparations for flotation commence in earnest and certainly prior to engaging teams of Brokers, Lawyers and Accountants.